AI Answering Service For Auto Repair Shops

 520 calls/mo, 42% intent, 25% lift 24/7 coverage captures the calls that happen after hours, during peaks, and while staff are busy.

-$425 average repair order Average revenue per converted booking, job, consult, or appointment.
+$425 average repair order Average value per converted booking, job, consult, appointment, or documented next step.

 Industry ROI